 Smoking cigarettes can have many adverse effects on the body.
-Some of these can lead to life threatening complications.
-Smoking increases a person’s risk of cancer, heart disease, stroke, and more.
+It increases a person’s risk of cancer, heart disease, stroke, vision problems, and gum disease.

 According to the

 Smoking cigarettes affects the respiratory system, the circulatory system, the reproductive system, the skin, and the eyes, and it increases the risk of many cancers.

 This article looks at 13 possible effects of smoking cigarettes.

 The CDC reports that roughly

 Smoking cigarettes also presents a greater risk of developing and dying from chronic obstructive pulmonary disorder (COPD).
 The American Lung Association report that smoking causes 80% of COPD deaths.